-TUBAL LIGATION
+TUBAL STERILIZATION

-Tubal Ligation procedures are done surgically by interrupting the tubes between the ovary and the uterus.
+Tubal sterlization procedures are done surgically by interrupting the tubes between the ovary and the uterus.
 This interruption prevents the meeting of the woman's egg and the man's sperm.
-Tubal ligation will make you sterile and should never be seen as a temporary or easily reversed procedure.
+Tubal sterilization will make you sterile and should never be seen as a temporary or easily reversed procedure.
 At Emerald Coast the primary method used is placement of small metal surgical clamps placed on the fallopian tubes to seal them.
-Tubal ligation is always a surgical procedure and must be done at the hospital or at one of the outpatient surgical centers.
+Tubal sterilization is always a surgical procedure and must be done at the hospital or at one of the outpatient surgical centers.
+In patients with a family history of ovarian cancer, it may be preferable to remove the entire tube.
 The procedure is done on an outpatient basis unless you have it scheduled as part of a planned Cesarean section or as a postpartum procedure done shortly after delivery.
 If not done at the time of c-section, patients will usually undergo general anesthesia (you are put to sleep).
-Postpartum tubal ligation is done through an incision under your navel.
-The incision is slightly larger for an immediate postpartum tubal ligation, so if the cosmetic appearance of your belly button is important to you, a laparoscopic procedure done 8 weeks postpartum will probably be a better choice for you.
+Postpartum tubal sterilization is done through an incision under your navel.
+The incision is slightly larger for an immediate postpartum tubal sterilization, so if the cosmetic appearance of your belly button is important to you, a laparoscopic procedure done 8 weeks postpartum will probably be a better choice for you.

-Some insurance providers, such as Medicaid, require that initial paperwork be started at least 30 days before you plan to have the tubal ligation performed.
+Some insurance providers, such as Medicaid, require that initial paperwork be started at least 30 days before you plan to have the tubal sterilization performed.
 For this reason, we strongly recommend that you initiate the paperwork at about 28 - 32 pregnancy weeks if you believe you are seeking a permanent procedure.
 Be sure to let us know so that we can help you make plans.
-Remember, you can begin the required paperwork and still change your mind at any time before the tubal ligation is done.
+Remember, you can begin the required paperwork and still change your mind at any time before the tubal sterilization is done.